levibostian/AndroidBlanky/README.md

 * Run JUnit unit tests via Android Studio or gradle as you normally would.

 * Run Android instrumentation tests.
 You can use `bundle exec fastlane screengrab` when you want Fastlane to capture screenshots for you that you want to use for releasing to the Play Store.

-Or, you can use `./gradlew spoonDevelopmentDebug` to run tests locally by running spoon.
-After spoon runs, you can browse to "app/build/spoon-output/" to see the result of your tests in a very nice HTML page.
-If this is broken, however, you may still use Android Studio to run the tests however, you will not get any screenshots.

 ## Author